5 Tips in Choosing the Best Indoor Fireplace for Home

 Wood Burning Fireplace

-When people hear fireplace, this is what they envision, a classic fire pit with the smell and sounds of crackling wood.
-The wood burning fireplace has been relied on since fire was discovered.
+When people hear fireplace, this is what they envision, a classic fire pit with the smell and sounds of crackling wood in the living space.
+The wood-burning fireplace has been relied on since fire was discovered.

-A major advantage to a wood burning fireplace is the fuel source.
-Even during a power outage or gas delivery problem, the classic wood burning fireplace will still provide heat.
+A major advantage to wood fireplaces is the fuel source.
+Even during a power outage or gas delivery problem, the classic wood-burning fireplace will still provide heat.

 There are a lot of pluses to choosing an electric fireplace, for most condo and HOA owners it is the only option.
-Pluses of the electric fireplace include many styles and options including the popular indoor-outdoor see through fireplace and indoor portable fireplace selections.
+Pluses of the electric fireplace include many styles and options including the popular indoor-outdoor see-through fireplace and indoor portable fireplace selections with a remote control.

-Along with the three traditional fireplace types, wood, gas and electric the newest wave in indoor and outdoor fireplaces are ethanol burning models.
+Along with the three traditional fireplace types, wood, gas and electric the newest wave in indoor and outdoor fireplaces are ethanol burning models, also called bioethanol fireplaces.

-These no vent fireplaces which burn an easy to stock and store liquid fuel are a no-vent option in many sizes for all applications.
-From tiny desktop to grand living room hearths, the ethanol fireplace is quickly gaining a foothold in the new wave fireplace fad.
+These no vent fireplaces which burn an easy-to-stock and store liquid fuel are a no-vent option in many sizes for all applications.
+From tiny desktop to grand living room hearths, the bioethanol fireplace is quickly gaining a foothold in the new wave fireplace fad.
+These types of fireplaces also do not require wood pellets, wood logs, and a gas log, unlike wood-burning fireplaces.

 Styles, Designs and Applications of Different Types of Fireplaces